Narayana108/vedic_knowledge/SSSP/dvaitaAdvaita.md

 10. Due to being the pervader and pervadable, the foundation and its dependent, having its state and actions dependent on it, mutual interdependence and other causes, difference and non-difference exists in in a singular substratum without any contradiction.

-This philosophy has been able to reconcile all other schools of thought and the so called contradictory statements of the Vedas.
-Bhedadheda means that the jiva(individual soul) is simultaneously one and different to Brahman(Supreme soul) and to jagat/prakriti (material universe/matter).

 According to Shri Nimbark Acharya, the relation between Brahman and the jiva is like a tree and its branches.
 The branches have all qualities of the tree, but the branches are not the tree as a whole.
 Likewise jiva is anu (small) having all qualities like Brahman(bibhu-large), but with limited extent.
 Brahman resides in the heart of jiva, but jiva has no realization due to Maya (illusion).
 This is the basic idea of `Dvaitadvaita` siddhanta.

-While the material universe is not seen as the highest reality, it is also not seen as an illusion and is accepted as real.
-The jiva(individual soul) who is trapped in samsara or this lower dimention of reality which filled with all sorts of misseries needs to utilizie his/her conciousness in awakening his/her divine relation with Supreme Godhead in order to transcend this mundane reality.

 More information on `Dvaita Advaita`: [Nimbark philosophy](http://shrijagatgurunimbarkacharyapeeth.org/index_files/philosophy.htm)